atrexus/rrlog/samples/README.md

 # Samples
-This directory contains a collection of memory snapshots taken by `rrlog` with various different malicious exploits lodaded.
+This directory contains a collection of memory snapshots taken by `rrlog` with various different malicious exploits loaded.
 The name of each JSON file corresponds to the name of the exploit tested.
 The [default.json](./samples/default.json) file contains a shapshot with no malicious software injected.

 ### Contributing